CGamesPlay/infra/docs/ssl.md

 VAULT_SKIP_VERIFY=1 /etc/cron.monthly/rotate-certificates
 ```

-This script should rotate all of the certificates and reload the affected
+This script should rotate all of the certificates and reload all of the core services, and then Nomad should issue any new certificates for its jobs.

 ### How can I renew the root certificate?